-One layer deeper into replying to everyone (and quite closely related to it) is checking your mentions—any time someone reaches out directly to you on social media.
+One layer deeper into replying to messages and comments (and quite closely related to it) is checking your mentions—any time someone reaches out directly to you on social media.

 There are a few quick and easy spots to visit to find these: